danielrubango/task-mgmt/README.md

-# Simple Laravel Task Management App
+# Simple Laravel Task Management App for testing purposes

 ## Summary
 This is a simple task management app built with Laravel 12, MySQL, and Tailwind CSS (no Livewire, Inertia.js, Vue.js or React.js).
 Without authentication, it allows users to create, update, delete, and list projects and tasks.